islomar/poc-vault/README.md

 * `vault policy list`
 * To view the contents of a policy: `vault policy read my-policy`
 * Create a token and assign it to a policy: `vault token create -policy=my-policy`
+* Use the `vault path-help` system with your auth method to determine how the mapping is done since it is specific to each auth method.
+For example, with GitHub, it is done per team using the `map/teams/<team>` path:
+* Auth methods all must map to the central policy system.